-SCT DMC Initiative: Closing the Gap
+SCT DMC Training Initiative: Closing the Gap

 The increase in the number and complexity of Phase 3 randomized clinical trials (RCTs) over the past decade has led to a growing need for more and more Data Monitoring Committees (DMCs).
 We, the Society for Clinical Trials (SCT), should recognize the shortage of clinical trialists with expertise and experience in DMCs by inaugurating an initiative to close the gap between supply and demand.
 We should encourage the training of the current and next generation of clinical trialists involved in medical research so they may serve effectively as members of independent DMCs sponsored by government, industry, and not-for-profit organizations.